sughas/OpenLibaryApiIntergration/README.md

 # OpenLibaryApiIntergration

-Api only works with Request type <br/>
+Api only works with Request type  only one request at a time.<br/>

 {
 "title":"Book Title"
 }